-Come is the single most important command to teach your dog.
+Come is the single most important basic dog command.
 However, it can be bizarrely difficult to teach if your dog is clingy or if there’s a distraction while they’re trying to learn the command.
 Having an extra-long lead helps.

 Let your dog run wherever it wants on the long lead — and maybe incentivize it to run far away by throwing a treat if he’s clingy.